eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-For applications of machine learning, or ML, in finance, see the *Markdown* document for [](financial-engr-n-finance-x.md)
+For applications of machine learning, or ML, in finance, see the *Markdown* document for [Financial Engineering, Computational Finance, and Financial Analytics](financial-engr-n-finance-x.md)